-- At this point you might want to start cooking your BBQ sauce and sides
+- At this point, you might want to start preparing your Texas BBQ sauce and sides

-- Once wrapped put the brisket back on at 250°F until done.
+- Once wrapped, put the brisket back on at 250°F until done.
 Aaron uses appearance and feel of the brisket to measure when it’s done but he has smoked thousands of briskets.
-We recommend using one of the leave-in thermometer reviewed here, and taking it off when it’s at an internal temperature of 185-195°F
+We recommend using one of the leave-in thermometer reviewed here, and taking it off when it’s at an internal temperature of 195-203°F

 Slicing your brisket

-- Cut the against the grain on the flat side until you get to the point.
+- The proper way to slice a brisket is to cut against the grain on the flat side until you get to the point.
 And then turn the brisket 90 degrees and then cut against the grain.

 - Try and avoid scraping off the bark.

-- Use a 12″ serrated knife or check out our breakdown of the best brisket slicing knives for more in depth reviews.
+- Use a long slicing knife like our Smoke Kitchen 12″ Slicing Knife, or check out our breakdown of the best brisket slicing knives for more in depth reviews.